fireclouu/opengl-test/README.md

 ## Motivation
 For future development integration which requires custom or uniform UI across devices that understands OpenGL API.

+## How to run or test?
+Make sure your device supports graphical interface and OpenGL 3.3 installed.
+Install required libraries:
+`libglfw3 libglfw3-dev`

+and supported packages.
+This project also uses GLAD library which is already integrated.

 ## Milestones
 - [x] Introduction to Graphics Programming
 - [x] OpenGL as Graphics API